What the OU can do to help you sort things out

 There is a lot of support for students with all types of disabilities and additional requirements.
-You will find some useful information on Services for disabled students, or you can contact your regional or national centre.
+You will find some useful information on Services for disabled students, or you can contact your student support team.

 Although you do not have to disclose any disability to the University, we can help you more and at the right time if you do.
 The information on mental health difficulties will tell you about the support that may be available to you.
-If you want to let us know about your disability you may find the Meeting your needs booklet (PDF, 583KB, 54 pages) helpful - it is also available in print from your regional or national centre.
+If you want to let us know about your disability you may find the Meeting your needs booklet (PDF, 583KB, 54 pages) helpful - it is also available in print from your student support team.

 The OU operates on a ‘pay in advance’ basis.
 Your module fee does not just relate to the tutorial support that you receive after you start the module.
 It also covers the cost of developing and producing the academic content of the module, the module materials and associated postage costs, the cost of contracting tutors and providing online resources to support your studies.
 All these costs are incurred before you start studying.